<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=792695931297257&amp;ev=PageView&amp;noscript=1">

 What’s the best way to ask customers for payments?

-The inconvenience of following up when customers haven’t paid you on time can be frustrating and can mean less time to focus on other business priorities.
-Saving time and avoiding cash management problems is a serious concern of business owners when they extend credit to their customers.
+Following up when customers haven't paid you on time can be frustrating and inconvenient, and means less time to focus on other business priorities.
+Saving time and avoiding cash management problems is a serious concern for business owners when they extend credit to their customers.

-A recent report suggests that invoices are paid late 60 percent of the time.
-More than a third of small and medium-sized firms believe they are negatively affected by late payments, which can have an impact on suppliers, employees, and financial investments.
+What's more, it is a growing concern.
+A recent report suggests that invoices are paid late 60 per cent of the time and more than a third of small and medium-sized firms believe they are negatively affected by late payments, which can impact suppliers, employees, and financial investments.

-As a business owner, it’s important that you learn how to be proactive about reminding customers to pay.
-This will help to prevent a large portion of the awkward, uncomfortable, and potentially frustrating interactions that can occur when a customer doesn’t pay on time.
-Keeping a few best practices in mind will help in asking for payment when it’s most beneficial for your business, without coming off as annoying or desperate.
+Because of this, you must learn how to remind customers to pay proactively.
+This will help prevent the awkward, uncomfortable, and potentially frustrating interactions nobody wants when a customer doesn't pay on time.
+Keeping a few best practices in mind will help when asking for payment when it's most beneficial for your business, without seeming annoying or desperate.

-In this blog, we compare the various channels you can use to follow up on customer invoice payments such as email, SMS text payment reminders, and collections phone calls.
-We explore the strengths and weaknesses of each channel of payment follow-up, and when certain channels can be more useful in your specific payment follow-up situation.
+This blog compares the various channels you can use to follow up on customer invoice payments such as email, SMS text payment reminders, and collections phone calls.
+It explores the strengths and weaknesses of each channel of payment follow-up, and when certain channels can be more useful in your specific payment follow-up situation.

 First things first: be polite, be courteous, be professional